We may receive compensation when you click on links to products from our partners.

 Respectable Salaries for Accountants of All Experience Levels

 Once you begin working in the accounting field, you can expect to bring home a decent paycheck.
 Accountants are necessary for nearly every industry, from education and medicine to retail and hospitality.
-According to the Bureau of Labor and Statistics, percentile salaries for a typical accountant range between $43,650 to $122,840.
+According to the Bureau of Labor Statistics, the median annual salary for accountants and auditors in May 2022 was $77,250.
+The top 10% of earners in this field made $124,450 or more, while the bottom 10% made $44,480 or less.

 In the business world, annual salaries go even higher.
 For example: